 First mortgage Refinancing

-First mortgage refinancing is a fairly straight forward process.
+First mortgage refinancing is a fairly straightforward process.
 In short, you pay out your existing first mortgage and add on the amount you need to consolidate your debt.
-Many people get apprehensive refinancing their mortgage.
+Many people get apprehensive about refinancing their mortgage.
 The concern is that it adds time to how long it will take to pay off your mortgage and you may have a penalty to pay.

-That being said, everyone’s goal in life should be to be debt free, not just mortgage free.
+That being said, everyone’s goal in life should be to be debt-free, not just mortgage free.
 In this way, by refinancing, you are setting yourself up for success, despite potential penalties and the added time.
-To explain, by consolidating your debt into your mortgage, it frees up cash flow.
+To explain, consolidating your debt into your mortgage, it frees up cash flow.
 This can then be used to pay down your principal mortgage faster.
-In essence, you end up taking high interest debt and reducing the rate so you can pay it faster.
+In essence, you end up taking high-interest debt and reducing the rate so you can pay it faster.
 Pretty genius right?

 Home Equity Loan

 Another option for those who may have a less-than-perfect credit rating or be financially unstable is to take out what is called a home equity loan.
 Like a second mortgage, these loans are designed to be short-term.
 They give homeowners an opportunity to either fix their credit or improve their cash flow.